 I love to try new techniques and to learn, grow and try with other materials.
 Construction is part of my secret loves and I was highly motivated to face this challenge.

-There was only a time window of 2 months in which the room had to be completely finisehd and the studio had to be moved, so that I could work again as soon as possible.
+There was only a time of 2 months at the end of 2016 in which the room had to be completely finisehd and the studio had to be moved, so that I could work again as soon as possible.
 A pretty tight schedule!
 I often had moments when I was desperate and exhausted.
 But the many diligent hands that always helped me, and the opportunity to grow my dream, have always driven me.
 A big thank you to my tireless landlord, friends and family who have supported me with energy and motivation.

 First, we had to bring structure into the hall.
 Breakthroughs and doors were closed with walls, as well as a separate room for the bathroom was created.
 Then we had to remove unnecessary pipes and dowel residues from the walls, close shafts and holes, plaster and filling, smoothing, filling … From the raw state you could now slowly see where it should go.

 As the rough work was completed, it went to the details.
 All walls and ceilings have been painted, windows and the door repainted.
 Laminate flooring was installed throughout the room, as well as large tiles in the bathroom and finished with small baseboards.
 The glass panes of the windows were taken out and replaced with new ones.